abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/zoo_routing_problems.rst

             of some simple Routing Problems are *really* hard to solve.

-        Notice that what is known as the *General Routing Problem* in the scientific literature is a combination of NRP and VRP: You have a graph or a network and you must find tours covering/serving some required arcs/edges/nodes for a minimum cost.
+        Notice that what is known as the *General Routing Problem* in the scientific literature is a combination of NRP and VRP: You have a graph or a network and you must find one tour covering/serving some required arcs/edges/nodes for a minimum cost, i.e. you only have 1 vehicle.

     We present now the three broad categories of Routing Problems.
 All are *Optimization Problems* where we try not only